Neuroplant/Roy_T_Watch/README.md

 -   Fotos und Video der Features
 -   upload der Resourcen (Fonts, Images)
 ```
+# English version
+(for those who can not use translate.google.com)

 I wish you a lot of fun with the LiLyGo T-Watch 2020 Here you can see what I do with mine.
 My skills in C / C ++ are rather modest, but thanks to this watch, they are increasing step by step.